carlosangon/tulsaux-website/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development.
+These instructions will get you a copy of the project running on your local machine for development, well sort of..

 ### Prerequisites